NREL/reVX/reVX/setbacks/README.md

 (see the keys of [``SETBACK_SPECS``](setbacks.py) for all possible options - you may have to scroll down after clicking the link), and the values should point to the data on disk.
 There are several ways to point to a data file (though all files must be ``GeoPackages``):

-- If the features for a particular setback calculation are contained within a single file, just set the value to the path to the file (relative paths are allowed)
+* If the features for a particular setback calculation are contained within a single file, just set the value to the path to the file (relative paths are allowed)
-- If the features for a particular setback calculation are spread across several files (this is common practice to speed up execution; ``reVX`` will process each input fil eon a separate node in parallel), you have a few options:
+* If the features for a particular setback calculation are spread across several files (this is common practice to speed up execution; ``reVX`` will process each input file on a separate node in parallel), you have a few options:
-    - You can provide a single unix-style wildcard path to specify the files (e.g. ``../my_data/*/*.gpkg``)
+  * You can provide a single unix-style wildcard path to specify the files (e.g. ``../my_data/*/*.gpkg``)
-    - If you would like to run only particular files, or they are spread across multiple directories, or they do not fit within a wildcard pattern, you can specify a list of input paths.
+  * If you would like to run only particular files, or they are spread across multiple directories, or they do not fit within a wildcard pattern, you can specify a list of input paths.
 The paths in the list can be relative to the project directory, and they can also contain unix-style wildcards

 Finally, you can specify a value for ``generic_setback_multiplier``.
 This is a multiplier value that will be applied to ``base_setback_dist`` to compute setback exclusions wherever a local ordinance is not given.